nextstrain/nextclade/docs/user/datasets.md

 > ⚠️ We recommend to give descriptive names to dataset directories to avoid confusion.
 Currently Nextclade cannot verify that a given batch of user-provided sequences is compatible with a given dataset, and it will silently produce incorrect results.

+> 💡️ Instead of `--output-dir` you can use `--output-zip` argument to download datasets in the form of a zip archive.
+The dataset directories and zip archives are equivalent and can be used interchangeably in Nextclade.

 ##### Dataset with a specific reference sequence and version tag

 You can set a version tag explicitly.
-For example to always use the SARS-CoV-2 dataset based on reference sequence `MN908947 (Wuhan-Hu-1/2019)` and a version released on June 25th 2021 (`2021-06-25T00:00:00Z`):
+For example, to always use the SARS-CoV-2 dataset based on reference sequence `MN908947 (Wuhan-Hu-1/2019)` and a version released on June 25th 2021 (`2021-06-25T00:00:00Z`):

 ```bash
 nextclade dataset get \